What Is Domestic Violence?

 Gender and Domestic Violence

 Please note that abusers are often referred to as “he” because most often the abuser is male.
-However, please be aware that abuse can be – and is – perpetrated by women against men, or in same sex relationships.
+Please be aware that abuse can be – and is – perpetrated by women against men, or in same sex relationships.

 The common element is one person in a domestic relationship uses power and control to emotionally, financially, and/or physically keep the other in a powerless position.
-And while substance abuse can make the violence worse, it is not the underlying cause of domestic violence.
+While substance abuse can make the violence worse, it is not the underlying cause of domestic violence.